neverlocal/paulicirc/docs/getting-started.rst

 Operations
 ^^^^^^^^^^

-The inverse of a gadget is the gadget with same legs and phase negated, and it can be obtained via the `Gadget.inverse <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.inverse>`_ method:
+The inverse of a gadget is the gadget with same legs and phase negated, and it can be obtained via the :meth:`Gadget.inverse <paulicirc.gadgets.Gadget.inverse>` method:

 >>> g = Gadget.random(10, rng=0)
 >>> g